Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Combinatorial Algorithm

-We now use the previous lemma to show that if we create a new layer then the number of blocking edges (or players) in that layer will increase rapidly.
+We now use the previous lemma to show that if we create a new layer then the number of players in that layer will increase rapidly.
 This will allow us to bound the number of layers to be logarithmic and also to bound the running time.

 \begin{lemma}[Exponential growth] At each execution of the iterative step of the algorithm, we have

 for each $i=1,\dots,\ell$. \end{lemma}

 \begin{proof}